 - 2 – 3 weeks of Optifast to minimise liver size to make surgery safer.

-How much weight will I lose following surgery?
+How much weight will I lose following bariatric surgery?

-How quickly will I lose weight following weight loss surgery?
+How quickly will I lose weight following bariatric surgery?

-Will I experience a lot of pain following weight loss surgery?
+Will I experience a lot of pain following bariatric surgery?

-As with most keyhole operations surgery is well tolerated with pain not being a significant complaint.
-Most patients will require some oral pain relief for 2 – 3 days post op.
-Occasionally whilst in hospital patients will be administered pain relief via a PCA (patient controlled analgesia).
+As with most keyhole operations, bariatric surgery is well tolerated with pain not being a significant complaint.
+Most patients will require some oral pain relief for 2 – 3 days post-op.
+Occasionally whilst in hospital patients will be administered pain relief via a PCA (patient-controlled analgesia).

-How long will I be in hospital following my weight loss surgery?
+How long will I be in hospital following my bariatric surgery?

-Do I have to lose weight before surgery?
+Do I have to lose weight before bariatric surgery?

-How long do I need to follow a VLCD program prior to surgery?
+How long do I need to follow a VLCD program prior to bariatric surgery?

 What are the side effects of VLCD Programs?

-So much emphasis is placed on protein after surgery, why do we need protein?
+So much emphasis is placed on protein after bariatric surgery, why do we need protein?